marcustyler/mlsys2020/README.md

     - 3) Predict
 - Encoding mixed types: convert to embedded vectors
 - Attention layer
-    - Q/K are derived from atributes (query/key)
+    - Q/K are derived from attributes (query/key)
     - E.g. "County" places large weight in zip code, and smaller in city...
     - So we get attention weights
 - For prediction, convert vectors back to original value types